What is Ideation?

-Constrains block the way we perceive things.
+Constraints block the way we perceive things.
 Considering and eliminating constraints as soon as an idea germinates can enhance the generation of ideas.
-I have realised through experience that finetuning infeasible ideas can lead to creative solutions.
+I have realized through experience that finetuning infeasible ideas can lead to creative solutions.

-Utilising analogies can elevate an idea to a whole new level.
-Comparing an idea to a situation helps the team think in a tangent.
+Utilizing analogies can elevate an idea to a whole new level.
+Comparing an idea to a situation helps the team think on a tangent.

 It is an alternative to brainstorming.
-Instead of verbally sharing ideas, participants scribble their ideas before passing it amongst the group.
+Instead of verbally sharing ideas, participants scribble their ideas before passing them amongst the group.
 The next participants add on to that, and so the process continues.
-In the end, all ideas are placed out for discussion.
+In the end, all ideas are placed for discussion.

 Think of it as another version of brainwriting, where instead of passing pieces of paper around the room, the participants move and add their ideas to other participants’ ideas as they go around the room.

-Mind mapping is a visual ideation technique encouraging the participants to draw links within various sets of ideas.
+Mind mapping is a visual ideation technique that encourages the participants to draw links within various sets of ideas.
 The concept here is that every participant must create a visual map.

 SCAMPER is a checklist that helps participants come up with new ideas.
 SCAMPER prompts the participants to –